Playing the Lisbon Portuguese Guitarra by Ronald Louis Fernández ©2000

 In 1997, Paolo Soares published his Portuguese Guitar Method which is a very fine method explaining how to play the Coimbra style guitarra.
 In contrast, there is no modern method for the Lisbon style guitarra.
 Hopefully, the short method I present here will stimulate someone more qualified than I to write an extensive method.

-Photo of my 1920 Portuguese Guitarra made by Antonio Victor Viera at 189 Rua Eugenio dos Santos, 191 Lisboa, Portugal.
+Photo of my 1920 Portuguese Guitarra made by Antonio Victor Vieira at 189 Rua Eugenio dos Santos, 191 Lisboa, Portugal.
 This guitarra is numbered 1970.
 I personally repaired 6 cracks on this guitarra and french polished it in 2000.

-6. Playing position and foot stool
+Section 6.
+Playing position and foot stool

-7. Basic exercises
+Section 7.
+Basic exercises showing the fado arpeggio

-11. Basic Chords (to be developed)
+Section 11.
+Basic Chords (to be developed)

+Section 12.
 My own story about the fado

+Section 13.
 Selected Bibliography on Portuguese Guitarra

 1. The Lisbon guitarra has 12 strings, which are grouped in pairs so there are 6 courses.